markdown-it/markdown-it/docs/security.md

 ## Plugins

-Usually, plugins operate with tokenized content, and that's enougth to provide safe output.
+Usually, plugins operate with tokenized content, and that's enough to provide safe output.

 But there is one non-evident case you should know - don't allow plugins to